The Dubai Mall was opened in 2008. Credit: Saaremees/commons.wikimedia.org (Creative Commons).

 Dubai Mall design and features

-An open-air streetscape called The Village is also part of the mall, which features tree-lined walkways, cafés, and restaurants.
+An open-air streetscape called The Village is also part of the mall, which features tree-lined walkways, cafes and restaurants.
 The mall also has a replica of the Dubai Creek Tower, which is made of aluminium and 3D-printed cladding elements weighing 3,000kg.

 Attractions at Dubai Mall

-The aquarium hosts more than 140 species, including 300 sharks and rays.
+The aquarium hosts more than 140 marine species, including 300 sharks and rays.
 Visitors can experience a glass-bottom boat ride, cage snorkelling and shark dives at the aquarium.

-An 80,000ft² children’s edutainment zone named KidZania developed in partnership with Emaar Entertainment is also part of the mall.
+An 80,000ft² children’s edutainment zone named KidZania, developed in partnership with Emaar Entertainment, is also part of the mall.

 Amenities